dxos/dxos/docs/content/guide/glossary.md

 ### Client

-Each browser tab running DXOS is a client.
-Thus there are multiple clients per [device](#device).
+A running instance of DXOS such a command line program or a browser tab.
+There can be multiple clients per [device](#device).

 ### Device

-A running instance of the DXOS `Client` represents a device on the network.
-Every browser profile acts as a device.
-A CLI application is it's own device.
-HALO replicates identity and credential information across devices securely and automatically and supports device revocation.

-### Device

-A combination of machine and browser which are connected to a DXOS [identity](#identity).
-So you can have multiple "devices" on the same computer, depending on how many browsers you have.
+A collection of [Clients](#client) connected to a DXOS [identity](#identity).
+Every browser profile is a device, with the tabs running DXOS as its clients.
+Thus there can be multiple "devices" per computer.

 ### [ECHO](./echo/)